USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

 This month’s community call was all about groups within US-RSE!
 It’s the first in a series we’re calling “Getting to know US-RSE”.
-The call features short talks from all the current working groups, including Education & Training; Outreach; and Diversity, Equity, and Inclusion.
+The call featured short talks from all the current working groups, including Education & Training; Outreach; and Diversity, Equity, and Inclusion.

 In this blog post we want to share with you a little bit